 - Close Task Manager.

 Now here is an even better option.
-Task Manager can exit and restart the Explorer shell at once for you.
+Task Manager can gracefully terminate and restart the Explorer shell at once.
+This method works on Windows 8, Windows 10, and Windows 11.

 - Open Task Manager and scroll down to Windows processes category.